algmon/the-fashion-queen-agent/README.md

 * Chunlin Duan, for the contribution of agents' theory development of fashion information flow
 * Yann LeCun, https://yann.lecun.com/, for the contribution of
 * Jeff Dean, https://x.com/jeffdean, for the contribution of evaluation on service latency, system throughput and coding
+* Linus Torvalds, https://linustorvaldslinux.weebly.com/, for the contribution of os kernel capabilities
+* Robot Operating System, https://www.ros.org/, for the contribution of low level arch
+* Genesis, https://www.genesis-3d.com/, for the contribution of high level arch
+* PyTorch, https://pytorch.org/, for the contribution of deep learning framework
+* Suanfamama, https://www.suanfamama.com/, for the contribution of making the agent work
+* Michael A. Arbib, https://viterbi.usc.edu/directory/faculty/Arbib/Michael, for the contribution of mapping capabilities to brain regions

-## references part2 - hardware and software tools
+## references part 2 - hardware and software tools
-* Zane Durante et al., Agent AI: Surveying the Horizons of Multimodal Interaction, https://arxiv.org/abs/2401.03568
 * ROS, https://www.ros.org/
 * Genesis, https://genesis-embodied-ai.github.io/

-## references part3 - typical books
+## references part 3 - typical books
+* AUTONOMOUS LEARNING FROM THE ENVIRONMENT by Weimin Shen, 1994
-* Building a General Theory of Evolution by Leonard Adleman, 2024-12
+* Building a General Theory of Evolution by Leonard Adleman, 2024
-* Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig, 2022-08
+* Artificial Intelligence: A Modern Approach by Stuart Russell and Peter Norvig, 2022
+* ?
+Who Needs Emotions?
+The Brain Meets the Robot by Michael A. Arbib, 2005
+* ?
+When brains meet buildings by Michael A. Arbib, 2024

+## references part 4 - papers
+* the Agent AI: Surveying the Horizons of Multimodal Interaction paper
+* A small Collatz Rule without the Plus One paper by Kevin Knight
+* A survey on 3D scene reconstruction by Yuanlie He
+* A survey on intelligent embedded system by Yongquan Yu

+## references part 5 - courses
+* Kaiming He, Deep Generative Models, https://mit-6s978.github.io/

-## extras & belief
+## references part 6 - misc & belief
 * GDUT, https://english.gdut.edu.cn/, for the contribution of
 * USC trojans, https://www.usc.edu/we-are-trojans/, for the contribution of the motto to be a symbol of victory, triumph, and regeneration
 * NYU traditions, https://www.nyu.edu/faculty/governance-policies-and-procedures/faculty-handbook/the-university/history-and-traditions-of-new-york-university/university-traditions.html, for the contribution of the motto to be Perstare et Praestare